jsommers/cbook/control.rst

 Control Structures
 ******************

 In this chapter, we encounter the set of "control" structures in C, such as conditional statements and looping constructs.
-As a preview, the control structures in C are nearly identical to those found in Java (since Java syntax is heavily based on C), and bear strong resemblance to control structures found in other languages such as Python.
+As a preview, the control structures in C are nearly identical to those found in Java (since Java syntax is heavily based on C), and bear strong resemblance to control structures found in other programming languages.

 .. index:: if statement